Cuban Liberation Army: Firearms and Artillery

 Besides local supplies and personal collections of guns that the insurgents might have owned, more weapons would be required to carry out successful military operations against the Spanish Army, one of the most powerful at the time.
 There were two main methods of acquiring firearms: armed expeditions which smuggled weapons into Cuba, or attacking Spanish columns, camps, trains and armories to steal guns and ammunition.
 Several expeditions were funded by organizations in the United States, such as the Revolutionary Junta in the Ten Years' War and the Cuban Revolutionary Party in the War of 1895.

-On the 22th of December, 1868, General Manuel de Quesada led 71 expeditionaries in bringing 2,540 Enfield Rifles, 150 Spencer Carbines, half a million rounds of ammunition, a cannon, 300 grenades, and a great amount of gunpowder.
+On 22 December 1868, General Manuel de Quesada led 71 expeditionaries in bringing 2,540 Enfield Rifles, 150 Spencer Carbines, half a million rounds of ammunition, a cannon, 300 grenades, and a great amount of gunpowder.
 Carlos Roloff was heavily involved in expeditions during the 1895 war.
 He was an expert of bookkeeping, organization, and deception, which allowed him to fool Spanish spies and American officials who attempted to arrest him and confiscate his expeditions.
-On one such expedition, which landed in Tayabacoa, Las Villas, on July 24 of 1895 at 9:30 PM, carried 150 men, 300 rifles, 300,000 rounds of ammunition, and several pounds of dynamite.
+On one such expedition, which landed in Tayabacoa, Las Villas, on July 24, 1895, at 9:30 PM, carried 150 men, 300 rifles, 300,000 rounds of ammunition, and several pounds of dynamite.
 Popular rifles to smuggle included the Enfield, Springfield 1861, Springfield 1873, Winchester Rifles, Spencers, Krag–Jørgensens, Colt Lightnings, and others.
 Revolvers were also acquired for officers and cavalry forces.

 Mambí officer holding a machete and wearing a holster for a pistol.

 During the Ten Years' War, the standard-issue rifle for the Spanish Army was the Remington Rolling Block in .43 Spanish.
 The Liberation Army would often raid for and capture these rifles and their ammunition for their own use.
 The same was done in the War of Independence, when the standard-issue rifle of the Spanish Army was the Mauser.
 The Remington was still in use with Volunteer units, which were typically Cuban Loyalists who fought for Spain, but could also be Basques who were born in regions which were not obligated by Spanish law to provide regiments to the crown.

 In terms of artillery, cannons purchased in the United States were available in minuscule numbers.
 More common was the taking of Spanish cannons.
 In the War of 1895, the Spanish were by then using the Krupp gun, a breech-loading field gun.
 There was also native production of leather guns, which may have had a bronze or wooden barrel, which is then wrapped in leather.
 These were muzzleloaded, and had high risks of self destruction, especially after four shots.
 Carlos Roloff used these rudimentary cannons and 300 men to defeat a Spanish force of 700 at San Gil on February 19, 1869.